scott2b/api-first-example/README.md

        API.

 Note: I find Starlette's middleware-based approach to auth much simpler than FastAPI's dependency injection approach.
-So far, I have found the approach to work well with either.
+So far, I have found the current approach to work well with both Starlette and FastAPI.
 In FastAPI, this approach requires passing the request to view functions via dependency injection, and decorating the view with Starlette's `requires` decorator.
 E.g.:

 ```
 @app.get("/tasks") # decorators must be in this order